📣Join us at Gartner Digital Workplace Summit on 10-11 June 2024 London,UK

 Close this search box.

-The world of work in 2022 is ripe with changes, both in operational models and evolving HR policies.
-And with it comes the shift in how we define and prioritize Employee Experience (EX).
+The world of work is ripe with changes, both in operational models and evolving HR policies.
+And with it comes the shift in how we define and prioritize Employee Experience in a hybrid work environment.
 The Human Resource department is a significant stakeholder leading these changes from the employee’s perspective.

 The latest edition of the ‘Future of Work’ conference in London tackled these issues, especially focusing on the hybrid working setup, employee wellbeing and the central role that organizational purpose has for the overall employment experience.

-Employees feel the need to be valued as individuals and have their efforts recognized as major drivers and contributors to an organization.
+Employees need individual recognition for their contributions as key drivers of the organization’s success.
 This brings a sense of purpose, energy, and drive to the employee, boosting their engagement and productivity in the process.

 Lack of appreciation or recognition is one of the top reasons people leave their jobs.
 A considerable portion of employees say they want more recognition from their managers.
 But these tokens do not have to be in the shape of shiny trophies.
 Kudos, badges, public shout-outs or a few kind in-person words will work.
 What matters is they are authentic, personal — and most importantly — clear and simple.

 However, in the age of hybrid and remote work, extending such appreciation can pose a challenge.
 The employees are not always in the same physical office, so celebrating socially is out of the question.
-Employee communications platforms that are intuitive, social and mobile-first will go a long way to provide meaningful human connection virtually.
+Employee communications platforms that are intuitive, social, and mobile-first will go a long way in providing meaningful human connection virtually.

 Employees will always want to be heard.
 Giving them a voice makes them feel that their input is valuable, and it significantly matters from a cultural and innovation perspective.
 Countless studies have confirmed that employee surveys are extremely useful in getting feedback from employees and in creating good company policies.
-A recent Gallup poll showed that employees feel more secure and comfortable when they are allowed to speak and be heard by the managers.
+A study by People Management showed that employees feel more secure and comfortable when they are allowed to speak and be heard by the managers.

 While surveys, questionnaires, pulse-checks and polls are effective tools in gathering employee inputs, they reduce the employees’ opinion to mere statistics.
-And if we want employees to be truly heard, we need to see them as human beings and not just mere numbers.
+To ensure employees feel truly heard, we must treat them as human beings, not mere numbers.
 Dedicated leadership channels such as “Ask the CEO” in your digital workplace, as well as virtual suggestion boxes allow employees to express themselves without taking away the personal touch of these inputs.

 Workers all want to contribute their talents and skill sets.
 Therefore, creating a network where everybody can see “who can do what” is always critical in a collaboration-based workplace.
 This not only fosters teamwork but social connection as well.